gristlabs/grist-help/help/formulas.md

 [lookupRecords](functions.md#lookuprecords) are useful for enumerating subsets of your data.
-For example, suppose we added a `Category` column to our `Materials` table, and wished to list all products belonging to a specific catagory.
-We can do this with `lookupRecords`, by calling it on the table of interest, and supplying it with the column values to match.
-Here's an example:
+For example, suppose we added a `Category` column to our `Materials` table, and wished to list all products belonging to a specific category.
+We can do this using `TABLE.lookupRecords`, where `TABLE` is the table of interest, and supplying it with the column values to match.
+For example, `Materials.lookupRecords(Category='Ship')`{: .formula}, as here:

 ![formulas-column-options](images/formulas/formulas-lookup-unsorted.png)